 Two new Board members named

-Carrie (Tergin) Carroll, a lifelong resident of Jefferson City, will represent the 3rd Congressional District.
+Carrie Tergin, a lifelong resident of Jefferson City, will represent the 3rd Congressional District.
 She earned her business management degree from Missouri State University.
-Ms. Carroll is the third generation managing her family’s business, Carrie’s Hallmark Shop in downtown Jefferson City.
+Ms. Tergin is the third generation managing her family’s business, Carrie’s Hallmark Shop in downtown Jefferson City.
 She was elected to the City Council of Jefferson City in 2008 and still serves on the council, and she is involved in a number of civic and professional organizations.

 Joe Carmichael, an attorney, is president and law firm manager for Carmichael & Neal, PC, in Springfield.
 He is from the 7th Congressional District.
 He received his bachelor’s degree from Missouri State with majors in French and business, and his Juris Doctorate degree from the University of Arkansas.
 Of particular interest, he was an associate professor in the Missouri State School of Business from 1976-79.